Roy Hodgson: 2014 World Cup qualification

 England were drawn in Group H of the European Zone of qualification for the 2014 FIFA World Cup, alongside Moldova, Montenegro, Poland, San Marino and Ukraine.
 They started the campaign on 7 September 2012 with a convincing 5–0 away win over Moldova, and in their second qualifier on 11 September the team drew 1–1 to Ukraine.

-In a friendly at Wembley Stadium on 6 February 2013, England beat Brazil 2–1, their first win against the South American side for twenty-three years.
+In a friendly at Wembley on 6 February 2013, England beat Brazil 2–1, their first win against the South American side for 23 years.
 England resumed World Cup qualifiers on 22 March when they thumped San Marino 8–0 at the Stadio Olimpico.
 The goals came from seven different scorers and included a brace for Jermain Defoe and a first England goal for Daniel Sturridge.
 The win was England's biggest since they beat Turkey 8–0 in October 1987.

 In July 2013, the FA announced that Hodgson would take charge of the England under-21 side for one game, against the Scotland under-21s in a friendly on 13 August.
 England beat their rivals 6–0 at Bramall Lane.

 On 15 October 2013, England beat Poland 2–0 at Wembley, with goals from Wayne Rooney and Steven Gerrard, to qualify unbeaten for the 2014 FIFA World Cup in Brazil.
 Hodgson said after the match that reaching the tournament was his proudest moment in football.
-After the Poland win Hodgson was criticised by Kick It Out for a half-time speech to Chris Smalling and Andros Townsend, in which he made a joke about a monkey and an astronaut.
+After the Poland win, Hodgson was criticised by Kick It Out for a half-time speech to Chris Smalling and Andros Townsend, in which he made a joke about a monkey and an astronaut.
 Townsend did not find the joke offensive and was surprised by the criticism.

 2014 World Cup

-On 12 May 2014, Hodgson announced his squad for the finals, stating, "I believe the squad can win the World Cup."
+On 12 May 2014, Hodgson announced his squad for the finals, stating: "I believe the squad can win the World Cup."
 The 23-man squad included Everton's Ross Barkley and Liverpool's Raheem Sterling, but not Ashley Cole, who announced his retirement from international football after missing out.

 England lost to Italy 2–1 in their opening match of the World Cup on 14 June, and in their second match were beaten by Uruguay 2–1.
 Following Costa Rica's 1–0 defeat of Italy on 20 June, England were eliminated from the World Cup at the group stage for the first time since 1958.
 After the loss to Uruguay, Hodgson stated, "I don't have any intention to resign."

 England finished their World Cup campaign on 24 June with a goalless draw against Costa Rica to finish bottom of Group D.